AshampooSystems/boden/docs/docs/reference/ui/container_view.md

 # ContainerView

-A content-less view that can hold child views.
+A view that can hold child views.

 ## Declaration